-- Groups and Members: List of group, and their members.
+- Groups and Members: List of groups, and their members.

 Let me uncheck the Include Other group.
 This will remove others group

-Now you can see the pie chart that is displaying all the colors, and one group that contains Blue, Multi and NA colors.
+Now you can see the pie chart that is displaying all the colours, and one group that contains Blue, Multi and NA colours.

 Remove Power BI Group Members

 Please select the group member that you want to remove, and click ungroup button.
-For the demo purpose, we are removing the Blue color.
+For the demo purpose, we are removing the Blue colour.

-Now you can see that the Blue color is removed, and added under the ungrouped values
+Now you can see that the Blue colour is removed, and added under the ungrouped values

-And our pie chart is displaying all the colors, and one group that contains Multi and NA colors.
+And our pie chart is displaying all the colours, and one group that contains Multi and NA colours.